apache/servicecomb-docs/java-chassis-reference/en_US/using-java-chassis-in-spring-boot/java-application.md

 Using JAVA integration, an efficient HTTP server and REST development framework has been added for Spring Boot applications.
 This way of integration is very simple.
-Just introduce the relevant dependencies into the project and use the @EnableServiceComb tag.
+Just introduce the relevant dependencies into the project and use the @EnableServiceComb annotation.

 This project [code example] (https://github.com/huaweicse/servicecomb-java-chassis-samples/tree/master/spring-boot-simple)